 BOARD STRUCTURE AND OVERSIGHT RESPONSIBILITIES

-Our board of directors provides oversight and guidance to help FirstEnergy execute its business strategy and fulfill the company's mission to make customers' lives brighter, the environment better and our communities stronger.
-As part of that effort, the board also provides oversight and guidance on employee, environmental, social and governance (EESG) topics significant to the company while ensuring our business strategy, goals and decision-making reflect and align with our corporate responsibility priorities.
-In addition, the board also collaborates with our management team to keep integrity central to everything we do, drive accountability across the company and increase transparency with our stakeholders.
+Our Board of Directors provides oversight and guidance to help FirstEnergy execute its business strategy and fulfill the company’s mission to make customers’ lives brighter, the environment better and our communities stronger.
+As part of that effort, the Board also provides oversight and guidance on employee, environmental, social and governance (EESG) topics significant to the company while ensuring our business strategy, goals and decision making reflect and align with our corporate responsibility priorities.
+In addition, the Board also collaborates with our management team to keep integrity central to everything we do, drive accountability across the company and increase transparency with our stakeholders.

-The board has five standing committees, each of which solely comprise independent directors where required by our Corporate Governance Policies, the New York Stock Exchange listing standards and applicable Securities and Exchange Commission rules.
+The Board has five standing committees, each of which solely comprise independent directors where required by our corporate governance policies, the New York Stock Exchange listing standards and applicable Securities and Exchange Commission rules.
 Each committee has clear roles and oversight responsibilities as shown below.

 BOARD AND